Rice in Korean culture: Korean rice products

 Sikhye is one of Korea's traditional drinks, and it is a grain drink made by marinating malt and rice together.
 In Korea, it is mainly drunk on holidays such as Chuseok and New Year's Day, and it is widely loved as a beverage in everyday life, so it is easy to find it made at home or sold in cans or plastic bottles.
 It is a popular drink that can be enjoyed by men and women of all ages due to the combination of the savory aroma and sweetness of grain, and it is also a delicacy to scoop up rice that has sunk on the floor after drinking it.

 Idioms

 Sharing rice is like sharing property or life, so the "spirit of sharing that Koreans have" was achieved through the rice.
 In Korea, there is also a saying, "Rice poison makes you feel generous".

+Rice as Collectivist Culture

+Traditionally Korea has long been known as a collectivist culture, placing a focus on the group rather than the individual.
+Writing in the Korea Times, academic and cultural critic David Tizzard has suggested that a history of rice production might have contributed to the creation of this culture: "Rice, unlike wheat or other crops, is labor-intensive, requiring the synchronized effort of entire communities.
+It’s a process that ties people together, necessitating cooperation, mutual reliance, and collective labor.
+The argument is that the demands of rice farming have fostered a culture of collectivism in societies where rice is a staple crop."